k9chen/k9chen.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Originally from Fujian, China, I am an undergraduate student at the [University of Virginia](https://www.virginia.edu/) completing a double major in neuroscience and cognitive science with a minor in bioethics.
-Presently, I am an MRI research intern at the [Barrow Neurological Institute](https://www.barrowneuro.org/) advised by [Dr. Richard Dortch](https://www.barrowneuro.org/person/richard-dortch-phd/).
+Presently, I am a research intern at the [Barrow Neurological Institute](https://www.barrowneuro.org/) advised by [Dr. Richard Dortch](https://www.barrowneuro.org/person/richard-dortch-phd/).

 My research focuses on translating the neuropathological mechanisms and biomarkers of nervous system disorders into novelly refined diagnostic and therapeutic tools for clinical applications.

 Of secondary relevance to my research is analyzing the neuroethical implications of brain intervention technologies on patient wellbeing in the context of delivering quality care and conducting clinical trials.

-My recreational interests include, inter alia, drinking caffeine, watching political satire, reading Ken Liu, and finding the One Piece.
+My recreational interests include, inter alia, drinking caffeine, watching political satire, and reading Ken Liu and John Chu.

 ## News/Upcoming Events
 * **Aug.
-11, 2023**: The project **Spherical Mean Technique-Based Multi-Compartmental MRI Modeling for Peripheral Neuropathy Imaging** will be presented at the Barrow Neurological Institute REU Symposium
+11, 2023**: The project **A Pathologically Realistic Spherical Mean Technique-Based Computational Model for Assaying Axonal Volume Fraction in Injured Peripheral Nerve Bundles** will be presented at the Barrow Neurological Institute REU Symposium

 ## Selected Publications
 * Chen, K. (2023). **On the Psychological Disembodiment of Autonomy and Agency in Patients with Brain-Computer Interface Implants**. *Grounds: The Virginia Journal of Bioethics* [[HTML]](http://www.vabioethics.com/content/2023/5/2/on-the-psychological-disembodiment-of-autonomy-and-agency-in-patients-with-brain-computer-interface-implants)